bachecodes/data-science-bootcamp-selection-projects/pandas-revision/README.md

-# Superstore Data Analysis باستخدام Pandas
+# Superstore Data Analysis  Pandas

 ## Project Overview
 This project analyzes the Superstore dataset using Python Pandas.
 The goal is to explore sales, profit, and customer behavior.